 Council will also encourage compact medium/ high-density development in appropriate locations along the corridor, which, while not common yet in Western Sydney, will be designed in a way that is familiar and approachable.
 Design decisions will prioritise affordability and achievability while ensuring quality of place.
 Design will also integrate the circular economy - an economic system aimed at minimising waste and optimising resource use - as a fundamental design principle, along with a connection to existing natural assets (including the Western Sydney Parklands).
-The corridor will create places for people with a high level of amenity for current and future populations and users.
+Overall the corridor will create places for people with a high level of amenity for current and future populations and users.

 Liverpool City Council's approach to development in the area is intended to reduce sprawl, improve availability and patronage of public transport, increase walking and healthy lifestyles, and preserve the amenity and productivity of the area and rural land uses.
 We will investigate first and last mile active and public transport connections between new centres and established suburbs that lie adjacent.
-When complete, the FAST Corridor will be a catalyst for increased public transport growth in the LGA and wider region, and a shift away from car dependence.